fat

 In a perfect world, your body would only produce the minimum amount of both types of fat necessary to keep you alive.
 That is, the right amount of white fat to store energy and the right amount of brown fat to burn calories to keep you at a steady temperature.

-White fat cells predominate when there is an excess of fat due to a high calorie diet.
+White fat cells predominate when there is an excess of fat due to a high-calorie diet.
 This is the main emphasis of most weight-reduction plans.
 It’s the sort of fat you can lose with a healthy diet and regular exercise.
 However, it will have restrictions.